2022-23 University of Michigan Supplemental Essays – Prompts and Tips

 - Cite specific academic programs, professors, research opportunities, internship/externship programs, study abroad programs, student-run organizations, etc.

-- Make sure to address why your chosen academic program at Michigan is the perfect fit for you and why you are the perfect fit for it.
+- State why your chosen program is the perfect fit for you and why you are the perfect fit for it.

 - Show evidence of how your past/current academic endeavors/achievements will carry over onto UMich’s campus.